miclearnstocode/study_timer_App/README.md

 cd StudyTimerApp

 2. Make sure you have Python 3.10+ installled
-3. Install required dependencies (Tkinter is usually bundled with python) pip install -r requirements.txt
+3. Install required dependencies please type it in powershell. -> pip install -r requirements.txt

 Running the App
 python main.py

+WARNING: This is a development server.
+Do not use it in a production deployment.
+Use a production WSGI server instead.
+ * Running on http://127.0.0.1:5000 -> click the url to visit study timer app

 Database
 Uses SQLite3 (study_timer.db)